luiscmas/conditional-shortcode/README.md

 Wordpress plugin.
 Adds a shortcode that retrieves a text depending on an integer parameter passed as a request

 Shortcode attributes:
-- texto0, texto1, texto2, texto3 are text text to print
+- texto0, texto1, texto2, texto3 are texts to print
-- importe1, importe2, importe3 are the integers that
+- importe1, importe2, importe3 are integers that
 - get is the name of the request parameter that can be passed as post or get

 usage